 The injections may be administered in any order.

-The 200 mg pre-filled syringe and 200 mg pre-filled pen are only for the treatment of Crohn’s disease.

 For the posology of the subcutaneous dosing regimen, see section 4.2 of the Summary of Product Characteristics for Omvoh solutions for injection in pre-filled syringe and pre-filled pen.

 Consideration should be given to discontinuing treatment in patients who have shown no evidence of therapeutic benefit by week 24.